DOBAG Carpet Initiative: Analysis of natural dyes, and recreation of traditional dyeing procedures

 The analysis of carpet wool dyes was already suggested by Edwards in 1953 as a means of establishing the provenance of period carpets.
 In 1982, Boehmer published his work on antique carpet wool samples, using thin-layer chromatography.
 By comparing chromatograms of samples of both carpet wool and plants known to have been used for dyeing, the natural dye components were identified, and the dyeing procedures experimentally recreated subsequently.

 The first demonstration of traditional dyeing techniques took place in some villages of the Ayvacik area in Çanakkale.
 The region was chosen because of its long, continuous carpet weaving tradition.
 Later, another branch of the project was initiated in the Yuntdağ region, south of Bergama.
 Here, the first women cooperative in Turkey was established within the DOBAG Project.

 DOBAG's approach to carpet manufacturing

 DOBAG carpets are woven with Turkish knots.
-The carpets are made of handspun sheep wool, dyed locally with natural dyes prepared according to the recipes as experimentally re-established.
+The carpets are made of hand spun sheep wool, dyed locally with natural dyes prepared according to the recipes as experimentally re-established.
 No chemical treatment is applied after the carpet has been finished.

 Dyes used for DOBAG carpets are obtained from plants and include: